apptainer/singularity-userdocs/cloud_library.rst

 Pushing a Container
 -------------------

-The ``singularity push`` will push a container to the container library with the givin URL.
-Heres an example of a typical push command:
+The ``singularity push`` will push a container to the container library with the given URL.
+Here's an example of a typical push command:

 .. code-block:: console

     $ singularity push my-container.sif library://your-name/project-dir/my-container:latest

-The ``:latest`` is the contianer tag.
-Tags are used to have difrent version of the same container.
-Heres an example:
+The ``:latest`` is the container tag.
+Tags are used to have different version of the same container.
+Here's an example:

-Lets assume you have your container (v1.0.1), and you want to push that container without deleting your ``:latest`` container, then you can add a version tag to that container, like so:
+Let's assume you have your container (v1.0.1), and you want to push that container without deleting your ``:latest`` container, then you can add a version tag to that container, like so:

 .. code-block:: console

     $ singularity push my-container.sif library://your-name/project-dir/my-container:1.0.1

-You can download the container with that tag by replacing the ``:latest``, with the taged container you want to download.
+You can download the container with that tag by replacing the ``:latest``, with the tagged container you want to download.

 .. _pull: